-A total loss incident is when a severe car accident takes place.
+A total loss incident is when a severe car accident takes place, our Nevada car accident lawyers have taken some time to explain this event.
 The point of impact in total loss collisions could originate from anywhere, whether it be head-on, T-bone, or rear-end.
 If you’ve incurred significant enough damages to your vehicle, your insurance company may deem your car as a ‘total loss.’

 A total loss car accident can leave you without a car and potentially in a financial bind.
 Furthermore, insurance companies may offer an amount that is much less than what you think your vehicle may be worth.